Russia to use mobile phones to track people at risk of coronavirus

 Where possible, he also advised the elderly to leave the city and stay at their dachas - out-of-town cottages on private plots of land which many Russian families traditionally own.

-The city, which has 262 confirmed infections out of the total of 438 reported across Russia, will give 4,000 roubles (US$49) to all over 65s and people with chronic illnesses.
+The city, which has 262 confirmed infections, will give 4,000 roubles (US$49) to all over 65s and people with chronic illnesses.

 City hall has required mobile phone operators not to switch off phone and internet access for the elderly if their balance hits zero, and temporarily cancelled fines for late payment of utility bills.